How Consumer Reports Tests Cars

 Most automotive publications evaluate cars and trucks lent to them by manufacturers.
 But we purchase every vehicle we test from a dealership, just like you do.
 (Last year we spent more than $2 million buying cars.)
 That way, we can maintain our independence and test cars with the trim and options people actually buy rather than the special versions that manufacturers want to showcase.

 Acceleration tests are conducted on a smooth, flat pavement straightaway at the track.
 The test car is rigged with a precise GPS-based device that’s hooked to a data-logging computer and a display that’s mounted on the windshield.
 This equipment creates precise records of time, speed, and distance.
 We use it to measure sprints from 0 to 30 mph and 0 to 60 mph, and for quarter-mile runs.
-For trucks and heavier SUVs, we also perform acceleration tests while towing a loaded trailer.
+All times are measured from a standing start.
 Good acceleration is more than the fun factor.
 It’s also vital for executing safe highway merges and can potentially play a role in some accident-avoidance situations.

 Advanced Safety Systems